 "Perhaps their making of the cult of the child stems from their feeling for the Virgin and the Child: I don't know.
 In any case, all Spanish children are, to their families as well as to outsiders, guapos, that is, good lookers.
 They are pinched, patted, tickled, indulged, stared at, waited on, kissed, fondled, worshipped, dangled, crooned over, hugged and generally made to feel that they are the center of the world.
 At an extremely early age, Spanish children love to preen, to strut, to feel that they deserve attention, caresses, and admiration" (180).

 I would like to point out that this quote comes from a black man in a fascist, white country, and he noticed that when given the option to stare at him or children, the Spanish chose children.
 Yea, we're screwed.
 If Kepa learns to walk on the camino, it's likely he'll learn to strut as well.
 Meanwhile, I'm sure some old biddy is going to judge us and say something--because babies and judgement go together like peas and carrots.
-It's a simple fact of life
+It's a simple fact of life.

-until they fall off.
-Because I am guapo--
+Spaniards are going to pinch my cheeks until they fall off.
+Because I am guapo-- Richard Wright said so. |

 When people ask if planning has been hard, I can't really say yes.
 The market economy has made a ton of shit to make it easier.
 What has been the most challenging is having to plan these things so last minute.
 We couldn't buy clothes too far ahead because we didn't know how big he'd be.
 I don't know if he'll be drinking a bottle.
 For a woman who likes the plan things, it's been challenging.
 But Kepa, from his early arrival to this current adventure, has always just gone along with whatever we've thrown at him.
 And, man oh man, are we banking on that.